← Back to 史記

 39

-Gong Sun Qiang spoke theories of hegemony to the lord of Cao.
+Gongsun Qiang spoke theories of hegemony to the lord of Cao.
 In the fourteenth year, the lord of Cao followed this and then turned against Jin to offend Song.
-Duke Jing of Song attacked them, but the Jin people did not save them.
-In the fifteenth year, Song destroyed Cao, seized Cao Bo Yang and Gong Sun Qiang, returned with them, and killed them.
+Duke Jing of Song attacked Cao, but Jin did not come to its aid.
+In the fifteenth year, Song destroyed Cao, seized Cao Bo Yang and Gongsun Qiang, took them back to Song, and killed them.
 Cao then ended its sacrifices.

 40

-The Grand Historian says: I investigated how Duke Gong of Cao did not use Xi Fu Ji, yet had three hundred chariot riders, and I knew that only virtue was not established.
-And as for Zhen Duo's dream, how could it not have desired to extend the sacrifices of Cao!
-If Gong Sun Qiang had not repaired the government, Shu Duo's sacrifices would have been neglected.
+The Grand Historian says: I traced how Duke Gong of Cao failed to employ Xi Fu Ji, though he had three hundred men who rode in fine carriages, and I saw that virtue alone had not been established.
+As for Shu Zhen Duo's dream, was it not meant to extend the sacrifices of Cao?
+But because Gongsun Qiang did not govern well, the sacrifices of Shu Zhen Duo came to an abrupt end.

 ← Previous Chapter